What is Knowledge Management?

 2. Do I need a formal knowledge strategy to be successful?

+Yes, organizations without a documented KM strategy and roadmap will struggle to achieve their goals.
+So why is this important?
 We find that too many organizations decide they’re going to “do KM” without a clear idea of why or the specific goals they want to achieve.
-If you start by defining a strategy, it forces you to figure out what your organizations needs in relation to knowledge and KM.
+If you start by defining a strategy, it forces you to figure out what your organization needs in relation to knowledge and KM.
 What is it that KM can help the business do better?
-To figure out the answer to that question, you interview senior leaders, line managers, and whoever else you can.
-Then you have something that’s actually important to aim for, and something that (hopefully) everyone can agree on.

 The next step is to create a formal strategy and roadmap around the goals you identify.
 A clear strategy—one that articulates where you want to go and how you’ll get there—helps you align what you’re doing with the broader business strategy and build credibility for the tools and approaches you put in place.
 It also helps the KM group stay focused and jumpstarts conversations with internal business partners whose buy-in and support you’ll need along the way.